hprayoga00/Monthly-Budget/README.md

 # Monthly-Budget

-* This is a project for calculate Income and Expenses to help people manage their finance in Indonesian with Rupiah currency (IDR).
+* This is a project for calculate Income and Expenses to help people manage their finance in Indonesia with Rupiah currency (IDR).
 * This project using Microsoft Excel with function and formula
 * For the project documentation can be seen in the image below